 - have access to public healthcare, or private health insurance through an insurer authorised to operate in Spain providing the equivalent to state healthcare

-In addition to these general requirements Digital Nomad Visa applicants must demonstrate that they have been working remotely and therefore need to provide the following relating to their work:
+In addition to these general requirements Digital Nomad Visa applicants must demonstrate that they have been carrying out their work, are qualified and experienced in their field and will be paying social security.
+They therefore need to provide the following relating to their work / employment:

 - Contract of employment or, if freelancing, proof of regular and ongoing contracting with a company outside of Spain.